Political demonstration

 Monday demonstrations in East Germany (1989–1991) helped bring down the Berlin Wall.

 Greece, 2013: a working-class political protest calling for the boycott of a bookshop after an employee was fired, allegedly for her labor-rights political activism.

 Stockholm, 2015: protesters demonstrate against the city's new drastic plans for the Slussen area and interchange.

 Jakarta, 2019: protesters occupying the Gatot Subroto Avenue in front of the DPR/MPR Building.

 A political demonstration is an action by a mass group or collection of groups of people in favor of a political or other cause or people partaking in a protest against a cause of concern; it often consists of walking in a mass march formation and either beginning with or meeting at a designated endpoint, or rally, in order to hear speakers.
 It is different from mass meeting.

 Demonstrations may include actions such as blockades and sit-ins.
 They can be either nonviolent or violent, with participants often referring to violent demonstrations as "militant."
 Depending on the circumstances, a demonstration may begin as nonviolent and escalate to violence.
 Law enforcement, such as riot police, may become involved in these situations.
 Police involvement at protests is ideally to protect the participants and their right to assemble.
-However, officers don't always fulfill this responsibility and it's well-documented that many cases of protest intervention result in power abuse.
+However, officers do not always fulfill this responsibility and it is well-documented that many cases of protest intervention result in power abuse.
 It may be to prevent clashes between rival groups, or to prevent a demonstration from spreading and turning into a riot.

 History

 The term has been in use since the mid-19th century, as was the term "monster meeting", which was coined initially with reference to the huge assemblies of protesters inspired by Daniel O'Connell (1775–1847) in Ireland.
 Demonstrations are a form of activism, usually taking the form of a public gathering of people in a rally or walking in a march.
 Thus, the opinion is demonstrated to be significant by gathering in a crowd associated with that opinion.

 Demonstrations can promote a viewpoint (either positive or negative) regarding a public issue, especially relating to a perceived grievance or social injustice.
 A demonstration is usually considered more successful if more people participate.
 Research shows that anti-government demonstrations occur more frequently in affluent countries than in poor ones.

-Widely recognized political demonstrations include the Boston Tea Party, March on Washington, and the recent George Floyd protests.
+Widely recognized political demonstrations include the Boston Tea Party, March on Washington, and the George Floyd protests.
 However, political demonstrations have been occurring for many centuries before these famous ones.